 Every business wants repeat customers and it’s no wonder why.
 Repeat customers help boost revenue, offer help in marketing efforts through referrals, and assist in market research through surveys.
 A business can also save money by focusing a substantial amount of time on customer retention rather than acquiring new ones.

-Although the initial sale to a new customer is cause for celebration, it isn’t an indicator that the customer will purchase from your business again.
-Considering your customer retention takes time since multiple sales are made over an unpredictable amount of time.
+Although the initial sale to a new customer is cause for celebration, it isn’t an indicator that the customer will make a second purchase from your business again.
+Considering your customer retention rate takes time since multiple sales are made over an unpredictable amount of time.
 That means that your team is having to wait to assess and implement any marketing strategy changes.

 How Do You Calculate a Repeat Purchase Rate?